jacobleeharris/tmhc/ASSETS.md

 can be used to extract files from them.
 Usually, in the SBL and DAT file format.

 # XFX format

+# PCM format
+This does not appear to be PCM / ADPCM.
+PSound, vgmstream, nor ffmpeg will play this file.
+Code insights show this as possibly Nellymoser PCM which ffmpeg should support.

 # RST/MDR format